-Medium-term management plan, strategies by business unit/function, etc. (I.2)
+Medium-Term management plan, strategies by business unit/function, etc. (I.2)

-In response to the "Group Vision," in FY2020, the SEKISUI CHEMICAL Group formulated "Vision 2030," the long-term vision spanning the period until 2030, as guidelines to materialize the Management Strategies and to expand the Company's contributions to solving social issues through reform and creation centered on ESG management.
-Additionally, as the first step in these initiatives, the Medium-term Management Plan, "Drive 2022" was formulated for the period from FY2020 to FY2022.
+In response to the "Group Vision," in FY2020, the SEKISUI CHEMICAL Group formulated "Vision 2030," the Long-Term Vision spanning the period until 2030, as guidelines to materialize the Management Strategies and to expand the Company's contributions to solving social issues through reform and creation centered on ESG management.
+Additionally, in order to achieve our long-term vision through "sustainable growth" and "enhancement of preparations, the Medium-Term Management Plan, "Drive 2.0" was formulated for the period from FY2023 to FY2025.
 The plan seeks to enhance the SEKISUI CHEMICAL Group's business base and accelerate preparations for the next stage of growth through full-scale ESG management.